carpentries-incubator/machine-learning-neural-python/_episodes/04-create_net.md

 exercises: 10
 questions:
 - "What is a neural network?"
+- "What are the characteristics of a dense layer?"
+- "What is an activation function?"
 - "What is a convolutional neural network?"
 objectives:
+- "Become familiar with key components of a neural network."
 - "Create the architecture for a convolutational neural network."
 keypoints:
+- "Dense layers, also known as fully connected layers, are an important building block in most neural network architectures.
+In a dense layer, each neuron is connected to every neuron in the preceeding layer."
+- "Dropout is a method that helps to prevent overfitting by temporarily removing neurons from the network."
+- "The Rectified Linear Unit (ReLU) is an activation function that outputs an input if it is positive, and outputs zero if it is not."
 - "Convolutional neural networks are typically used for imaging tasks."
 ---